Positive Commodity Years Typically Don't Show Up Alone

 However, while the S&P 500 beat the S&P GSCI in 2016 by 59 basis points, extending the commodity consecutive annual underperformance to a new record of nine years, the gap is closing, which could indicate a turning point in the cycle for commodities.

-The three most powerful influences on commodities in 2017 are OPEC's ability to manage oil production in the face of US competition, Trump's impact on inflation and growth, and a potential weakening dollar.
+The three most powerful influences on commodities in 2017 are OPEC's ability to manage oil production in the face of US competition, Trump's impact on inflation and growth and a potential weakening dollar.

 - OPEC's decision gave energy a huge bump up in the last month, its biggest gain since April, but the upside can be capped depending on three things: